nanguoshun/English_EveryDay/Day19_Dating and Marriage#001.md

 M: Amazing!
 Did you always plan to get married?

-W: No, I never thought I was going to get married at this age, but I was alos never the type to plan out my life...
+W: No, I never thought I was going to get married at this age, but I was also never the type to plan out my life...
 When I am going to meet my future husband and when we're going to get married or I'm going to have kids.
 I just let nature take its course, and it worked out the way it did.

 M: I think it's best just to see how it goes.